AntonShapovalov/Clean-Architecture-Spring/README.md

 > App is going to search movies using external [OMDB API](https://www.omdbapi.com).

 ### Install and run
-The recommended way to get started with the project is to use [Docker](https://docs.docker.com/get-started/get-docker/):
+The recommended way to get started with the project is to use [Docker](https://docs.docker.com/get-started/get-docker/).
+Also is possible to run the application using command line or IDE.

+#### Docker
 * Clone the repository
 * Build the image:
 ```shell